 It is very clear that creating sustainable buildings would certainly kickstart our drive towards sustainable development and a green future because buildings currently contribute a great deal of emissions and consume an excessive amount of energy.

 The highest form of building sustainability would include a holistic approach.
 It’s a building that incorporates nature into its design, the design is cognizant of good mental health and well-being, and it is built on repurposed land instead of being built with sprawl.

-In a sustainable building, high-quality air filters play a central role:
+In a sustainable building, high-quality air filters produced with maximum energy efficiency and particle capture efficiency play a central role:

 - They remove harmful particles from the air

 - They ensure clean indoor air for building users